 Vitamin D is an essential nutrient that everyone needs for good health.
-Unfortunately, whether you follow a plant-based diet or not, it is often difficult to obtain enough vitamin D from foods or sunlight in certain regions of the world.
+Unfortunately, whether you follow a plant-based diet or not, it is often difficult to source enough from foods or sunlight in certain regions of the world.
+This can potentially lead to a vitamin D deficiency in vegans and non-vegans alike.

 Therefore, experts advise people to take a supplement, at least during the winter months.
 However, some vitamin D supplements or fortified foods aren’t suitable for vegans.